OxRafy/Shardnet_Validator_Guide/README.md

       <img width="800" alt="Untitled" src="https://user-images.githubusercontent.com/73088644/181075187-0c117b9c-e954-401a-b5aa-860b1dc61fb2.png">

-After that you can access your VPS using `IPv4` that have you created with some app like [MobaXterm](https://mobaxterm.mobatek.net/download.html) or default app like CMD and PowerShell.
+After that you can access your VPS using `Public IP Address / IPv4` that have you created with some app like [MobaXterm](https://mobaxterm.mobatek.net/download.html) or default app like CMD and PowerShell.

 ## Challenge